livetrails/targetjs/README.md

 3. All-in-One Solution: Offers a unified approach to UI rendering, API integration, state management, event handling, and animation.
 4. Code-Ordered Execution: The execution flow generally follows the order in which the code is written.

-## Targets: The Building Blocks of TargetJS

-Targets provide a unified interface for both variables and methods.
-Each Target comes equipped with a built-in set of capabilities:

-1. State Management: Targets are inherently stateful, enabling implicit state handling across your application.
-2. Iterations: They can iterate towards defined values, making them perfect for creating animations.
-3. Multiple or Conditional Execution: Targets can execute repeatedly or only under specific conditions.
-4. Execution timing: Targets enable fine-grained control over when they execute.
-5. Code-Ordered Execution: Targets execute sequentially and predictably in the order they are written within a JavaScript object, thanks to ES2015's guaranteed property order.

-## Understanding TargetJS Syntax: Reactive Postfixes

-TargetJS uses the postfixes `$` and `$$` appended to target names for defining reactive behaviors.
-While initially appearing a bit cryptic, this convention provides a compact syntax.

-**`$` Postfix (Immediate Reactivity):**

-A target name ending with a single `$` (e.g., `height$`) indicates that this target will execute every time its immediately preceding target runs or emits a new value.
-If the preceding target involves an asynchronous operation like an API call, the reactive target activates when the response is received.
-If there are multiple API calls made, `$` postfix ensures that the target reacts to the first API result when it becomes available, then the second, and so on, maintaining a strict, code-ordered sequence of operations.

-**`$$` Postfix (Full Completion Reactivity):**

-A target name ending with a double `$$` (e.g., `fetch$$`) will activate only after its immediately preceding targets have fully and comprehensively completed all of their operations.
-This includes:

-- The successful resolution of any timed sequences, such as animations.
-- The completion and return of results from all associated API calls.
-- The finalization of all tasks, animations, and API calls initiated by any dependent child targets that were themselves triggered by a preceding target.

 ## Examples

 To demostrate the power and simplicity of TargetJS, let's explore its concepts through practical examples.
 We'll begin with a simple animation and incrementally expand it to demonstrate API integration, event handling, and dynamic UI updates.